-4. SPF's Confirmation of IRG's Conclusions.
+2. SPF's Confirmation of IRG's Conclusions.

 a.
 Timeframes.
-The SPF undertakes reviews of the IRG's conclusions regarding whether Servicer has Passed or Failed Metrics that are subject to testing in any quarter after the Quarterly Reports reflecting those conclusions have been submitted to me.
-For both Test Periods 1 and 2, in order to conduct its reviews of the IRG's work, the SPF was given remote access to the Work Papers via Servicer's hosted technology environment.
-In addition to this remote access, for Test Period 1, the SPF performed on-site confirmatory testing during the week of November 26, 2012, and for Test Period 2, the SPF performed on-site confirmatory testing during the week of

-February 18, 2013.
-During its on-site visits and at other times, the SPF conducted interviews of the IRG's management team to understand Servicer's business environment and internal control processes impacting its compliance with the Servicing Standards.
-Additionally, the SPF obtained documentation from the IRG identifying and explaining the system platforms in the SOR utilized for each of the Metrics tested.
+As described in the First Compliance Report, after the Quarterly Reports have been submitted to me, the SPF reviews the IRG's conclusions regarding whether Servicer has Passed or Failed Metrics that are subject to testing in any quarter.
+Similar to previous test periods, the SPF obtained remote access to the IRG's Work Papers via Servicer's hosted technology environment to perform its confirmatory testing for Test Period 3 and Test Period 4, which commenced on May 20, 2013 and August 15, 2013, respectively.
+During its on-site visits and at other times, the SPF conducted interviews of the IRG's management team, participated in discussions with other IRG personnel, as needed, and obtained documentation from the IRG identifying and explaining the system platforms in the SOR utilized for each of the Metrics tested.

 b.
 Work Papers.
 The SPF's confirmatory testing is conducted through a review of the Work Papers.
-The Work Papers reviewed by the SPF for Test Periods 1 and 2 consisted of analyses and other evidence to support the IRG's findings and conclusions, including borrower account documents and screen shots and other documentation from the SOR.
-For each Metric tested, the SPF reviewed evidence provided by the IRG for each loan selected for review, or policies and procedures in place.
-The purpose of this review was to independently evaluate whether the loan, or policies and procedures, Passed or Failed a Metric's test questions.
-Based on this process, the SPF determined whether it concurred with the IRG's conclusions regarding Servicer's compliance with the Servicing Standards for each Metric tested.
+As described in further detail in the First Compliance Report, the Work Papers reviewed by the SPF for each test period consist of analyses and other evidence to support the IRG's findings and conclusions, including borrower account documents and screen shots and other documentation from the SOR.
+Similar to previous test periods for each Metric tested, the SPF reviewed evidence provided by the IRG for each loan selected by the SPF for review, or policies and procedures in place.
+Based on the SPF's independent review of each loan or policies and procedures, the SPF determined whether it concurred with the IRG's conclusions regarding Servicer's compliance with the Servicing Standards for each Metric tested.
 While performing its testing procedures, the SPF had ongoing discussions with the IRG to obtain clarification and additional documentation, as needed.

 c.
 Confirmatory Testing on Sub-Samples and Selection.

-Sub-Samples.
-In order to confirm the adequacy of the testing and conclusions reached by the IRG, the SPF did confirmatory testing on sub-samples of items tested by the IRG.
-These sub-samples were selected by the SPF following the procedures described below in sub-paragraph 2) of this Section IV.C.4.c.
-In doing this, the SPF was able to confirm the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its conclusions.
-In addition, the SPF confirmed the appropriateness of the sample sizes chosen by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to testing in each of the relevant test periods.
+To confirm the adequacy of the testing and conclusions reached by the IRG, the SPF performed confirmatory testing on sub-samples of items tested by the IRG.
+Consistent with the procedures described in the First Compliance Report, the SPF determined the appropriate size of the sub-samples for loan-level testing and followed the same sub-sample selection methodology for Test Period 3 and Test Period 4 as it did in previous test periods.
+In so doing, the SPF was able to confirm that the work of the IRG was accurate and complete in all material respects by re-performing the test work conducted by the IRG, including review of the documents and other information considered by the IRG in reaching its overall metric testing conclusions.
+In addition, the SPF confirmed the appropriateness of the sample sizes chosen by the IRG by recalculating the sample sizes for each of the Loan Testing Populations for Metrics subject to loan-level testing.